Lenard-Code/Graph-Data-Heist/README.md

-# Graph-Data-Heist
-A bash script for fetching comprehensive data from the Microsoft Graph API.
-It includes detailed information about users, groups, applications, and more, with handling for pagination.

 # MS Graph Heist

 A bash script for fetching comprehensive data from the Microsoft Graph API.
 This script retrieves detailed information about users, groups, applications, and more, and handles pagination automatically.
 It includes a disclaimer for legal and ethical use.